History of Sparta: Syracuse expedition

-Intervention of the Persians
+Persian Intervention

 Spartan shortcomings at sea were by this time manifest to them, especially under the tuteledge of Alcibiades.
 The lack of funds which could have proved fatal to Spartan naval warfare, was remedied by the intervention of Persia, which supplied large subsidies.
 In 412 the agents of Tissaphernes, the Great King's governor of such parts of the coast of Asia Minor as he could control, approached Sparta with a deal.
 The Great King would supply funds for the Spartan fleet if the Spartans would guarantee to the king what he considered ancestral lands; to wit, the coast of Asia Minor with the Ionian cities.
 An agreement was reached.
 A Spartan fleet and negotiator was sent to Asia Minor.
 The negotiator was Alcibiades, now persona non-grata in Sparta because of his new mistress, the wife of King Agis, then away commanding the garrison at Deceleia.
 After befriending Tissaphernes Alcibiades was secretly offered an honorable return to Athens if he would influence the latter on their behalf.
 He was a double agent, 411–407.
 The Spartans received little money or expert advice.

 By 408 the Great King had perceived that the agreement with the Spartans was not being implemented.
 He sent his brother, Cyrus the younger, to relieve Tissaphernes of his command of Lydia.
 Tissaphernes was pushed aside to the governorship of Caria.
 Exposed, Alcibiades departed for Athens in 407.
 In his place Sparta sent an agent of similar capabilities, a friend of King Agis, Lysander, who as "a diplomat and organizer ... was almost flawless, unless we count arrogance, dishonesty, unscrupulousness and brutality as flaws."
 He and Cyrus got along well.
 Upgrade of the Spartan fleet proceeded rapidly.
 In 406 Alcibiades returned as the commander of an Athenian squadron with the intent of destroying the new Spartan fleet, but it was too late.
 He was defeated by Lysander at the Battle of Notium.
 The suspicious Athenian government repudiated its arrangement with Alcibiades.
 He went into exile a second time, to take up residence in a remote villa in the Aegean, now a man without a country.